-There were no formal meetings of Directors held during the reporting period, however, during the year, certain matters were attended to by circular resolutions and in various informal conversations and communications amongst the directors.
+The number of meetings of directors held during the year and the number of meetings attended by each director are tabled below.
+During the year, certain matters were attended to by circular resolutions and in various informal conversations and communications amongst the directors.